 I am interested in all things Entertainment, including style, movies, celebrities and TV, action, comedies and sci-fi and even video games.

-Not sure I mean "who" are the characters of South Park as much as I mean "what" are the characters of South Park.
-What they represent.
+Not sure I mean "who" are the characters of South Park as much as I mean "what" are the characters of South Park?
+As in, what they represent.
 They are extreme.
 The show is extreme.
-A bit of an exaggeration.
-But the characters embody what is American without pulling any punches.
+Well, that's a bit of an exaggeration, but the characters embody what is American without pulling any punches.

 Let's find out what these characters, in fact, embody.